amitlan/website/writing/pg/partition-logical-replication/index.md

 DETAIL:  "public.foo" is a partitioned table.
 ```

 Upgrading the receiving server to Postgres 13 will fix that too.
+The receiving
+server makes sure that receives changes are routed to the correct partition.

 To summarize:

 1. On publishing server, you can now add partitioned tables directly to
 publications, causing the changes of its leaf partitions to be published.

-2. Changes can be published using the name of the ancestor (typically the
+2. Changes can now be published using the schema of the ancestor (typically the
 root partitioned table) that's actually present in the publication by
-enabling the new publication parameter `publish_via_partition_root`, which
+enabling the new publication parameter `publish_via_partition_root`.
+It
 is disabled by default, meaning the changes are published using the name
 of the leaf partition that is actually changed by the replicated operation.

 3. On receiving server, changes can now be received into partitioned tables,
-whereas previously only non-partitioned tables were allowed.
-This
+whereas previously only non-partitioned tables were allowed, which meant
-limitation meant that partitions would have to match one-to-one.
+that partitions would have to match one-to-one.

 If performance of replication is something you care about, then it’s better to
 avoid relying on #2 and #3 above, because there is a certain overhead associated
 with it, even though very minimal.
 Especially, if you are ensuring that matching
-leaf partitions are present on both servers, using only #1 gets the job done.
+leaf partitions are present on both servers, using only #1 might be enough for you.